 5. Attend the Country to Country Music Festival

-Europe’s biggest country music festival will be in London during March 2022 at The O2 (if you’re visiting after 2022, check the official website to see future dates).
-The festival this year will be headlined by stars like: Luke Combs, Darius Rucker, Miranda Lambert, Runaway June, Hailey Whitters and many more.
+Europe’s biggest country music festival will be in London during March 2023 at The O2.
+The festival this year will be headlined by stars like: Thomas Rhett, Lady A, Zac Brown Band, Jordan Davis, Midland and many more.
 They’ve also added an international series Introducing Nashville where artists take the stage to perform acoustic sets together and share stories about the creative process.

 Image Courtesy of Re-Textured Festival